American (National) Standard Code for Information Interchange. A standard character-to-number encoding widely used in the computer industry.

 Bit Depth

-The number of bits used to represent each pixel in an
+The number of bits used to represent each pixel in an image, determining its color or tonal range.

 Bit-map

-as being created by a predefined number of pixels.
+Generally used to describe an illustration or font file as being created by a predefined number of pixels.
 Also see Object-oriented.

 BITNET